 - Welcome Dinner at the Old Wharf Restaurant

 Please meet at Moss Hotel (check-in time is 3.00pm).
 This heritage hotel is located in the heart of Battery Point, a short 2-minute walk from Salamanca Place.

 Our program officially starts at 4.00pm.
-We commence with an orientation walk of Hobart’s waterfront led by Robert Morris-Nunn AM.
+We commence with an orientation walk of Hobart’s waterfront including a tour of the interior of the Henry Jones Art Hotel, led by Robert Morris-Nunn AM.
 Robert, an adjunct professor at the University of Tasmania’s School of Architecture, is principal of one of Tasmania’s most awarded practices, Circa Morris-Nunn Chua Architects.
 In 2017 he was made a Member of the Order of Australia for his significant service to commercial architecture in Tasmania, to tertiary education and to professional institutes, and as a role model.
 His body of work which “engages with its users, weaving the natural environment with the stories of Tasmania’s cultural history” includes the luxury Saffire Resort, the updated Henry Jones Art Hotel in one of Hobart’s oldest waterfront warehouses, and the Islington Hotel in one of Tasmania’s finest Regency mansions.

-This evening we enjoy an introductory talk by Robert Morris-Nunn followed by a Welcome Meal at one of Hobart’s local restaurants.
+This evening we enjoy an introductory talk by Robert Morris-Nunn followed by a Welcome Dinner at the Old Wharf Restaurant.
 (Overnight Hobart) D

 Day 2: Monday 7 February, Hobart